mkhoirun-najiboi/mycopula/docs/home.md

 mycopula is a routine in MATLAB that is prepared to carry out the computational process on copula-based modeling.

+mycopula provides a very easy way to estimate copula parameters and calculate joint PDF and CDF.

 Some of the computing processes include Marginal Distribution Fittings, Copula Function Fittings, Visualization of Two Dimensional Copulas, and Regression Process.

 The marginal distribution functions used are